+Divorce with investments can be messy.
 In a Florida divorce, all marital property needs to be divided between the couple.
 Florida is an “equitable division” state.
 This doesn't mean that marital assets are necessarily divided exactly equally, but in a way that is fair under all of the circumstances.
-Part of dividing assets fairly involves making sure all assets are valued accurately.
+Part of divorces with investments fairly involves making sure all assets are valued accurately.
 With some assets, that's simple.
 Want to know the value of a bank account?
 Look at the statement.
 Want to know how much a house is worth?
 A real estate agent can help you figure out the market value.
 How are stocks and investments valued in a divorce?
-You may be surprised to learn that the answer is often more complex than just looking at a statement.
+You may be surprised to learn that when it comes to divorce with investments, the answer is often more complex than just looking at a statement.

 There are all sorts of investments, from stock in publicly-traded companies to rental properties to interests in a small start-up.
 But the first hurdle is not just determining what an investment is worth, but whether it is considered an asset or an income stream.

 In this case, let's imagine that you and your spouse have been renting out this property and making a profit, after maintenance and upkeep, of $12,000 per year.
-The spouse who gets the cottage gets the value of the cottage, which may, of course, appreciate or depreciate.
+In a divorce with investments, the spouse who gets the cottage gets the value of the cottage, which may, of course, appreciate or depreciate.
 The spouse who gets the investment property gets not only the value of the property but the income that it brings in.
 If you and your spouse expect to live another 25 years, that income will be considerable.
 This must be taken into account when dividing assets.

 An income stream is also important because the court will consider it when determining child support, and deciding whether to award alimony (spousal support) and how much.
 Florida courts consider all relevant circumstances in awarding alimony, even if an income stream belonging to one party is the product of an asset that was awarded to that party during the equitable distribution of marital property.
 In essence, this is "double-dipping."

-Other assets that may have a dual nature, both an asset and income stream, are things like employee stock options, especially if those are not yet vested.
+Other assets in a divorce with investments that may have a dual nature, both an asset and income stream, are things like employee stock options, especially if those are not yet vested.
 They may produce income, they may have great value, they might turn out to be worth almost nothing.
-Guessing is not an option: work with an attorney who is experienced in handling high net worth divorce.
+Guessing is not an option: work with an attorney who is experienced in handling high net worth divorce with investments.
 An experienced attorney will have access to respected experts who can help arrive at the most reliable possible valuation.

 Investments that are considered assets subject to division, even if they do not produce an income stream, can still be difficult to value for purposes of division in a divorce.
 This is particularly true of stock options, as mentioned above, and stock in privately-held companies.